jamescherti/easysession.el/README.md

 ## Installation

+To install the `easysession` from MELPA:

+1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).

-The `easysession` package can be installed from MELPA by adding the following to your Emacs init file:
+2. Add the following code to your Emacs init file to install `easysession` from MELPA:

 ``` emacs-lisp
 (use-package easysession